-- Sharing social media messages, infographics, articles and resources on social media. - Liking and sharing posts from the Show-Me Strong Farm Families Facebook page. - Creating a watch party on Facebook or hosting a live screening of a video on mental health and wellbeing. - Visiting the Missouri Department of Mental Health website and sharing rural mental health resources. - Printing resources to share with farmers, ranchers, and community members. - Coordinating with MU Extension specialists to schedule/host a MU Extension program on rural mental health and well-being.
-See pages 17 and 18. - Provide information or refer individuals to the Coping with Stress on the Farm telehealth counseling. - Share resources and messages from the Missouri 988 Toolkit and The Missouri Governor's Challenge Team to Prevent Suicide.
+- Sharing social media messages, infographics, articles, and resources on social media. - Liking and sharing posts from the Show-Me Strong Farm Families Facebook page. - Creating a watch party on Facebook or hosting a live screening of a video on mental health and wellbeing. - Visiting the Missouri Department of Mental Health website and sharing rural mental health resources. - Printing Show-Me Strong Farm Families Coping with Stress on the Farm resources to share with farmers, ranchers, farmworkers, and community members. - Coordinating with MU Extension specialists to schedule/host a MU Extension program on rural mental health and well-being.
+See Pages - Providing information and refer individuals to the Coping with Stress on the Farm telehealth counseling by a professional who understands agriculture. - Referring farm families and agricultural communities to the Missouri Department of Agriculture AgriStress Helpline for Missourians. - Distributing resources and messages from the Missouri 988 Toolkit and The Missouri Governor's Challenge Team to Prevent Suicide.